bshashikadze/pepquantify/README.md

 This is a basic example:
 1. set the working directory (folder which contains proteomics dataset)

-*pepquantify read functions expect that the working directory contains proteinGroups.txt and peptides.txt (MaxQuant outputs) in case of DDA data (lfq or TMT), and main output of DIA-NN in case of the DIA analysis (to come soon).
+*pepquantify read functions expect that the working directory contains proteinGroups.txt and peptides.txt (MaxQuant outputs) in case of DDA data (lfq or TMT), and main output of DIA-NN in case of the DIA analysis.
 See also ?read_mqdda and ?read_diann*

 ### load the libraries
 *The vast majority of pepquantify functions are written using tidyverse package collection, they will be imported automatically*